theHealingCosmos/fbtm_website/index.md

 # Welcome

-Toastmasters is a non-profit organision dedicated to teaching leadership and public speaking skills.
+Toastmasters is a non-profit organisation dedicated to teaching leadership and public speaking skills.

 Good communication skills play an important role in determining our success - in our private lives as well as in business.